How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 • vitamins.

-Usually the first signs of helminthiasis appear in 2-6 weeks.
-The acute phase is observed up to 4 months, then the chronic one occurs.
+Typically, the first signs of helminthiasis appear after 2-6 weeks.
+Acute phase observed for up to 4 months, then becomes chronic.

-Help: the most common invasion is enterobiasis.
-Most children at different ages suffered from it.
+Information: the most common invasion is enterobiasis.
+Most children of all ages suffered from it.

 When infected with pinworms

-When the larvae move through the body, multiple lesions of various organs appear.
+As the larvae move through the body, multiple lesions appear different organs.
 Observed:

 • enlarged lymph nodes;